vhelin/wla-dx/doc/compiling.rst

 small parts of the program.
 Note also the possibility of using local labels (starting with ``_``).

-Note!
-When you compile objects, group 1 directives are saved for linking time, when they are all compared and if they differ, an error message is shown.
+**Note**: When you compile objects, group 1 directives are saved for linking time, when they are all compared and if they differ, an error message is shown.
 It is advisable to use something like an include file to hold all the group 1 directives for that particular project and include it to every